sourcewerk/dash-coreui-components/README.md

 Run `make_python_dist.sh` to create a Python package tarball.
 This distribution tarball will get generated in the `dist/` folder.

+Test your tarball by copying it into a new environment and installing it locally.
+If it works, you can publish on PyPI via `twine upload dist/*` and on NPM via `npm publish`.

 # Acknowledgements